dvalinotti/blockchain-in-any-language/README.md

 # blockchain-in-any-language
-I develop a blockchain in every language.
+WIP: I am learning more languages by trying to develop a simple blockchain structure in as many languages as I can.